Skip to content

 But… it’s here.
 Our 2010 Volkswagen Jetta TDI (black exterior with black leather interior, touchscreen radio, seat warmers, alloy wheels, turbocharged clean diesel engine that qualifies for a $1300 alternative fuel tax credit) has come home.
 And it is the most wonderful, amazing, stupefying car ever.

 What would Jesus drive?
-He’d drive a 2010 Jetta TDI.
+If the answer isn’t a 2010 Jetta TDI, I don’t know what is.

 It’s ironic that the Jetta’s homecoming falls on the same day that I lost one hour of my life during a disastrous morning commute when I spent literally 40 minutes in a tunnel on a disabled train.
 (I know I’m prone to exaggerating train delays, but this time, I’m being truthful).
 After the train was pushed into Porter Square station by another train, I squeezed onto the packed platform, and watched three jammed-full trains roll past.
 It was a nightmare.
 I used yogic breathing to refrain from punching someone.